zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/database-connector-mx10.md

 {{% alert color="info" %}} Values for these constants are stored in the active configuration of the user.
 The password is stored as a private value.

-Constants are an environment variable whose values can differ per environment, When you deploy an app on Mendix Cloud, values for constant are not added.
-For more information, see [constants](https://docs.mendix.com/refguide/configuration/#constants){{% /alert %}}
+Constants are an environment variable whose values can differ per environment, When you deploy an app on Mendix Cloud, values for constants are not added.
+For more information, see [Constants](https://docs.mendix.com/refguide/configuration/#constants){{% /alert %}}

 {{% alert color="info" %}}
 For free apps, make sure to add the default values to the constant in Studio Pro.
 For more information, see the [Deploying a Free App](https://docs.mendix.com/developerportal/deploy/mendix-cloud-deploy/deploying-an-app/#deploy-free-app) section below. {{% /alert %}}